canmom/canmom.github.io/_posts/crit/baru/2021-12-06-tyrant-8-gends.md

 The thing is of course that, as a way to suppress the inherent instability of gender and heterosexuality, this *does not work*.
 Comprehensively: Baru's overt lesbianism shoots through every line of the book.
 What it does do, however, is traumatise the living shit out of her.
 So much of the whole series is Baru struggling to overcome this deep set belief that she has been trained into: homosexuality will always end in disater, for her and her lover.

 And this shapes her sexuality a lot.
 She refuses to express her desire to Tain Hu until the very last minute, where she *knows* that the impending betrayal will separate them forever and thus need not fear it.
-She struggles in her relatively healthy relationship with Ulyu Xe, despite attraction, but finds it easily to slip into a relationship with the condescending racist trapped in prison, and their sexual encounters are very much oriented around power:
+She struggles to enjoy sex in her relatively healthy relationship with Ulyu Xe, despite attraction, but finds it so much easier when she slips into a much less mutually respectful relationship with the condescending racist she trapped in prison, Shao Lune.
+Their sexual encounters are very much oriented around power:

 > “Let me breathe.”
 >